Everyday Habits That Support Brain Health After 60

 Alcohol and Brain Function

 Alcohol can affect memory formation, sleep quality, and cognitive recovery.
-After 60, these effects may be felt more strongly even at lower amounts.
+After 60, these effects may be felt more strongly, even at lower amounts.

 The National Institute on Aging explains that aging changes how the brain and body respond to alcohol.